 - Cocker Spaniels

-If you have a small dog that's prone to big weight gain due to breed, neutering status, begging ability or other factors, you'll have to be extra-diligent in avoiding excess baggage.
+If you have a small dog that's prone to weight gain due to their breed you'll have to be extra-diligent in avoiding excess weight gain.

-If your dog eats meals that are high in calories, he’s likely to start looking a trifle hefty after a while, unless he’s a real fitness fanatic.
-Unfortunately, sporting that chubby look can seriously impact his long-term health.
-For most little dogs, combining a calorie-controlled kibble or canned food with regular exercise is a good way to keep fit and healthy.
+If your dog eats meals that are high in calories, they’re likely to start looking a little overweight after a while, unless they’re a real fitness fanatic.
+Unfortunately, sporting that chubby look can seriously impact long-term health.
+For most little dogs, combining calorie-controlled food with regular exercise is a good way to keep fit and healthy.

 Portion it out

 Portion control can be a big problem when it comes to feeding little dogs.
 To avoid problems, some people find it helpful to measure out a daily food and snack amount into a separate container each day, and then feed their dog only what’s in the container, nothing more.
-Others find that calorie counting is worth the extra effort, especially if they already do it for themselves.
-Still others prefer to measure food out at each meal.
+Some prefer to measure food out at each meal, whereas others find that calorie counting is worth the extra effort .

-Whatever your method, controlling the portion of your dog’s daily ration is important to making sure he is getting just the right amount.
+Whatever your method, controlling the portion of your dog’s daily food intake is important to make sure they are getting just the right amount.
 Start with the amount listed on the label of your dog’s food, and adjust as needed from there.

 Pets (and people) gain weight when they consume more calories than they burn.
-Portion control is key to avoiding weight gain when it comes to a pooch's main meals, but we can't forget about the snack-factor.
+Portion control of main meals is key to avoiding weight gain, but we can't forget about snacks.
 Small dogs simply need smaller snacks.
-Find treats for small dogs with low calories, or break larger treats into smaller pieces to satisfy your small friend without piling on the kcals.
+Find treats for small dogs with low calories, or break larger treats into smaller pieces to satisfy your small friend without piling on the calories.

 Labels will tell

 Carefully checking the labels on your dog’s food and treats will help you fight excessive weight gain.
 There you’ll find a full set of instructions for proper feeding amounts.
-Make sure to feed for your dog’s ideal, not current, poundage.
-Remember that everything your dog eats, including treats, factor into his daily calorie intake – which ultimately affects his waistline.
+Make sure to feed for your dog’s ideal, not current, weight.
+Remember that everything your dog eats, including treats, factor into their daily calorie intake – which ultimately affects the waistline.

 Body Condition Score